-Stronger, smarter, faster, friendlier and just better looking — for sheer performance chops, RPCs really do have it all, especially when compared to corrugated cardboard.
+Stronger, smarter, faster, friendlier and just better looking — for sheer performance chops, RPCs really do have it all, especially when compared to corrugated cardboard boxes.

-- Travel sickness — Corrugated cardboard doesn’t travel as well as RPCs.
+Corrugated cardboard doesn’t travel as well as RPCs – period.
 When you use corrugated boxes for transport packaging, the variety of sizes and shapes can make it difficult to optimize cube utilization, leaving you with wasted space on trucks, which also wastes fuel or could cause load shift that damages contents.
 RPCs are designed to stack together securely, making it easier to use every inch of cube space to its optimum capacity – up to 96″ high, in fact.

-- It’s better to look good — Grocery stores sometimes put product on shelves in the corrugated cardboard boxes it was transported in but with the varying sizes and different graphics – it can sometimes make for a chaotic presentation.
-RPCs frame the product and virtually disappear making the product the hero – not the packaging.
-In fact, studies have shown that consumers actually embrace the use of RPCs in displays.
+Grocery stores sometimes put product on shelves in the corrugated cardboard boxes it was transported in but with the varying sizes and different graphics – it can sometimes make for a chaotic presentation.
+RPCs frame the product and virtually disappear, making the product the hero – not the packaging.
+In fact, studies have shown that consumers fully embrace the use of RPCs in displays.
 Better still, those good-looking RPCs can greatly reduce the time it takes to stock shelves.
 It takes just two minutes to stock a 4-foot shelf with fresh eggs when using Tosca RPCs with SmartWall technology for the display.
-By comparison, handstacking the same-size shelf can take 20 minutes.
+By comparison, handstacking the same shelf can take 20 minutes.

-- One-way ticket — Yes, it’s true that a lot of the corrugated cardboard packaging used every year gets recycled.
-However, it’s still, technically, single-use packaging, because your supply chain won’t be reusing the product.
+Yes, it’s true that a lot of the corrugated cardboard packaging used every year gets recycled.
+However, it’s still single-use packaging, because your supply chain won’t be reusing the product.
 Perhaps the corrugated cardboard your grocery stores recycle will get reused somewhere else, but meanwhile your operation has incurred the costs associated with using, discarding and recycling a single-use packaging product.
 Corrugated cardboard boxes only go one way through the supply chain.
 By contrast, each Tosca RPC can be reused more than 100 times before it gets recycled… to make new RPCs.
 (Why would you want to manage waste, rather than eliminating it altogether?)

-Corrugated cardboard has been around for a long time, and its usefulness in non-perishable supply chain applications, pretty much guarantees its won’t be disappearing anytime soon.
+We get that corrugated cardboard has been around for a long time.
+Its usefulness in non-perishable supply chain applications pretty much guarantees it won’t be disappearing anytime soon.
 However, when it comes to choosing a transport packaging material that better protects perishables in your grocery supply chain, RPCs clearly have the advantage — and so will you when you finally close the box on corrugated cardboard.